palash-cj/MTP-CSV-CRUD/Assessment-Backend/README.md

 ### Prerequisites

-- Initail softwares required, such as Node.js, npm, code studio etc.
+- Softwares required, such as Node.js, npm, code studio etc.

 ### Installation

 1. Clone the repo https://github.com/palash-cj/MTP-CSV-CRUD.git
-2. Move to the cloned directory
+2. Move to the cloned directory then to "Assessment-Backend"
 3. npm install

 ## Usage